 Jen is an attorney and resides with her husband, Curt, in Blacksburg, Virginia.

 Brad has a doctorate degree in Plant Pathology from Clemson University and is employed by Helena Chemical Company.
 He lives in Lyman, South Carolina with his wife, Vivian Ann, and two children, Rex and Analee.

-Larry works for BB&T and Gail is a faithful and patient mother, wife and award-winning artist.
+Larry retired from BB&T in 2018 and Gail is a faithful and patient mother, wife and award-winning artist.
 Larry and Gail live on the Blountville farm.

 Over the years we have built a quality Angus herd that we are very proud of.
 Many of our herd genetics come from outstanding programs such as Gamble Angus, Whitestone Angus Farm, and Tanner Farms.
 The matriarch of our herd is West Wind Primrose WW11, AAA Reg.
 No. 13999936, who was 1st place bred-and-owned at the 2002 North American Livestock Exposition Junior Angus Show.
 She is out of Gambles Miss LBFB sired by Woodhill Resolution and goes back to Pine Drive Big Sky on her maternal side.
 This cow family consistently produces powerful females with outstanding performance both in the show ring and out at pasture.

 At Point Pleasant Angus, we strive to be good stewards of the land, cattle, and industry, always operating with integrity and guided by our Christian faith and values.